microsoft/glue/README.md

 ### Use-Cases (among others)
 The toolkit has been built based on our experience from the field and is a great add-on, but not limited, to the following use-case:
-- Automatized generation of synthetic speech-model training data
+- Automatized generation of synthetic speech-model training data.
+- Batch-transcription of audio files and evaluation given an existing reference transcript.
-- Scoring of STT-transcriptions on an existing LUIS-model
+- Scoring of STT-transcriptions on an existing LUIS-model.

 ## Getting Started
 This section describes how you get started with GLUE and which requirements need to be fulfilled by your working environment.